johncallahan/needham_shroeder_spin/README.md

 3. Change into the needham_shroeder_spin directory

-4. Search for errors using the first Linear Temporal Logic Formula (ltl_0).
+4. Search for errors using the first Linear Temporal Logic (LTL) Formula (ltl_0).
 There should be no errors:

 ````
 % spin -search -ltl ltl_0 ns1.pml